 Plan for the Needs of Your Loved Ones

 Estate planning can also help you cover the unique needs of your loved ones long after you’re gone.
 Some situations that might need attention include:

 - If you have young children, you can make arrangements in a living trust for who will raise them, pay their living expenses, manage their money until they can do so for themselves, pay for college, and other concerns.

 - You could set up a special needs trust for a child with a disability.

 - A spendthrift trust can be useful if you have a loved one who has issues with money management, gambling, or addiction or might fall prey to “gold diggers.”

+Are you concerned about protecting you high-net-worth assets?
 As an experienced Massachusetts estate planning attorney, I’ve worked with many high-net-worth clients to create an estate plan that meets their needs.
 Our team collaborates with your financial advisors and CPAs so you can be sure that the estate plan we create for you allows you to transfer the optimal amount of assets to your beneficiaries.
 Contact us today to schedule a confidential, no-cost consultation to discuss how we can help you with your high-net-worth estate planning.